 Applied Graphene Materials (previously Durham Graphene Science) was established in 2010 as a spin-off from Durham University to develop a new graphene synthesis method and produce graphene materials.
-AGM's technology is a unique patented scalable 'bottom-up' CVD approach to produce graphene.
-AGM is a public company that lists in the UK's AIM stock exchange (AIM:AGM).
+AGM's technology was a unique patented scalable 'bottom-up' CVD approach to produce graphene.
+AGM was a public company that listed in the UK's AIM stock exchange (AIM:AGM).

-AGM mainly targets graphene composites, coatings, lubricants, thermal management solutions and energy storage devices.
+AGM mainly targeted graphene composites, coatings, lubricants, thermal management solutions and energy storage devices.
 In October 2016 AGM announced its first commercial customer, UK's Century Composites, that will use graphene in a new range of fishing rods, and since then the company announced new products and customers.
 You can see below for the latest company's news.

 The latest AGM graphene news:

 Universal Matter acquires AGM's assets for $1.3 million